dbeley/lastfm_pg/README.md

                         6month, 12month, overall.
 Default : 7day).
   --social-media SOCIAL_MEDIA, -s SOCIAL_MEDIA
                         Social media where the playlist will be posted (twitter or mastodon.
-Default : twitter).
+Default = twitter).
+  --not-only-favorites, -n
+                        The playlist will be composed of any tracks, not only favorite tracks.
 ```

 ## Systemd service